basemaboudeshish/On-Demand-Traffic-light/README.md

-# On-Demand-Traffic-light
+# feat:On-Demand-Traffic-light

-The on-demand traffic light project aims to simulate the actual traffic light system in Europe and USA.
+Develop the on-demand traffic light project aims to simulate the actual traffic light system in Europe and USA.